-- As of December 2023, there are currently 11 bilingual English/Spanish-speaking staff members available as interpreters.
+- As of December 2024, there are currently 10 bilingual English/Spanish-speaking staff members available as interpreters.
 MCBH also has access to the Language Line.
-Note that MCBH has 27 total FTE staff at this time. - MCBH contracted a trainer that focuses on enhancing the use of terminology and professional Spanish speaking for bilingual staff. - For further information, please see the Mental Health Services Act FY 23-26 Three-Year Plan (see link above), which includes the Workforce Needs Assessment
+Note that MCBH has 25 total FTE staff at this time. - Every year MCBH requires staff to attend trainings that cover "using an interpreter" (required for all staff) and "serving as an interpreter" (required for Spanish speaking bilingual staff).